code4romania/covid-19-ro-help/README.md

 pip install <my cool dependency>
 ```

-We're using black for formatting and each push is check against it.
+We're using black for formatting and each push is checked against it.
 Running
 ```bash
 black --line-length 120 --target-version py37
 ```
 before a commit will do the trick.

 ## Deployment
 The deployment process is fully automated using AWS CodeBuild and ECS.
-Each time a PR is merged on master, a new docker image build is trigger and if
-it's successful, https://dev.rohelp.ro/ will point to your latest changes.
+Each time a PR is merged on master, a new docker image build is trigger and if it's successful, [the staging environment](https://dev.rohelp.ro/) will point to your latest changes.

 ## Feedback